nikosn/xk6-ocsp/examples/README.md

 $ export HASH_ALGORITHM=SHA1
 ```
 Instead of SHA1, SHA256 can also be defined as HASH_ALGORITHM.
-The implementation will use a random selected serialnumber from the provided in each iteration to create the OCSP request.
+The implementation will use a random selected serialnumber from the provided list in each iteration to create the OCSP request.
 ```bash
 $ k6-ocsp-check run ocsp-full.js
 ```